akshathr/MagicTweetGenerator/README.md

-.env  | Environment variables for keys (not included in repo) buildpackage.sh | Script to zip the lambda function outlined in lambda_function.py createlambdalayer.sh | Packages the libraries included in requirements.txt entrypoint.py | Test the bot locally src | Folder containing lambda function and generated tweets TweetNet.ipynb | Jupyter Notebook detailing data collection and deep learning model
+.env  | Environment variables for keys (not included in repo) buildpackage.sh | Script to zip the lambda function outlined in lambda_function.py createlambdalayer.sh | Packages the libraries included in requirements.txt entrypoint.py | File that tests the bot locally src | Folder containing lambda function and generated tweets TweetNet.ipynb | Jupyter Notebook detailing data collection and deep learning model